wbabik/Practical_computing/Class_2/Class2.md

 ## Notepad ++
 To explore text files in more detail we need an appropriate tool.
 In the class we'll use Notepad++ for Windows.
 If you use Mac or Linux you should contact your course instructure for alternatives.
 For the rest of the class we'll assume that you have Notepad++ installed on your system.
 You can get it [here](https://notepad-plus-plus.org/downloads/), you will probably want to install the newest 64-bit version.
 Please install the English language version.

-Notepad++ is a plain text editors with many features, today we will use only a few to learn more about the nature of text files.
+Notepad++ is a plain text editor with many features, today we will use only a few to learn more about the nature of text files.

 Download file from [here](https://www.dropbox.com/s/stfdyaudt0dg0lb/Text_file_01.txt?dl=0), save it in your course directory, run Notepad++ and open the file.
 You should see something like this:

 There are two lines of text in the file.
 When you select `View -> Show Symbol -> Show All Characters`, you will see, in addition to text some extra symbols.
 These are small dots in place of whitespaces between words and letters `CR` and `LF` on black background at the end of the lines.
+Actually these are two normally invisible characters that are inserted into a text file when you press <kbd>Enter</kbd> to end a line of text.
+Unfortunately ends of line symbols are system-specific, in Windows they are `CR``LF`, in Mac `LF``CR` and in Linux `LF`.